spmcv/circuitikz-antiparallel-mosfets/README.md

 as alluded to before with the `-shell-escape` option, the dynamic library path would need to be fixed globally for `latexmk` to spawn another shell to execute the `convert` configuration option.

-## Usage

-The included Makefile contains all commands to render the graphics assets.
-Use `make tex` to generate the PDF output and `make svg` to generate the SVG output.
-Note that the later command is dependent on the former.